pgentile/zucchini-ui/README.md

 ./gradlew dockerBuild
 ```

-The Docker image will be built in repository `pgentile/zucchini-ui`.
+The Docker image will be located at `pgentile/zucchini-ui`.
 After that, you can run the
-Docker image with the following command:
+Docker image and its dependencies with the following command:

 ```
-docker run -p 8080:8080 -e ZUCCHINI_MONGO_URL=mongodb://MONGO_URI pgentile/zucchini-ui
+docker-compose up
 ```

 You can find some pre-built images in [Docker Hub](https://hub.docker.com/r/pgentile/zucchini-ui/).